-How to Choose a Life Insurance Policy as a Business Owner
+How to Choose a Business Life Insurance Policy

 A personal life insurance policy protects the wealth of your loved ones, but business life insurance has a broader mandate, which is to help your business continue should you die.
-In addition, life insurance is required for SBA-underwritten loans.
+In addition, life insurance is required in order to pursue SBA business loans.

 The major factors an owner should consider when choosing a business life insurance policy include:

-Buying the right policy is a very important event in the life of a business, and an expert should be brought in to structure the elements of a company’s succession plan, including insurance and buy-sell arrangements.
+Buying the right life insurance policy is of the utmost importance, and an expert should be brought in to structure the elements of a company’s succession plan, including insurance and buy-sell arrangements.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.